octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 In 2011, Vitalik Buterin encountered Bitcoin, and two years later (October 2013) began work on a proposal for [_Mastercoin_](https://web.archive.org/web/20150627031414/http://vbuterin.com/ultimatescripting.html) a protocol with more programmable capabilities than Bitcoin.

 However, the team at _Mastercoin_ didn't want to go in this direction, and Vitalik Buterin began to re-work his proposal into another project named _Ethereum_ (December 2013).
-The interest drove the need for even more complex scripts into [_**D**ecentralized **A**utonomous **O**rganizations_](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (or DAO), a form of investor-directed venture capital fund that no blockchain could so far implement.
+The interest into [_**D**ecentralized **A**utonomous **O**rganizations_](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (or DAO) drove the need for even more complex scripts.
+A "DAO" is a form of investor-directed venture capital fund that no blockchain could so far implement.
 It was also in December 2013 that Gavin Wood (protocol-side) and Jeffrey Wilcke (client-side) joined forces with Vitalik Buterin to work on Ethereum, and a [white paper was first published in January 2014](https://ethereum.org/en/whitepaper/).

 In April 2014, Gavin Wood published a [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf) (a yellow paper is a document containing research that has not yet been formally accepted or published in an academic journal.
 It usually contains unannotated statements with sufficient details to implement an idea).